 We also looked at the best way to set up my sewing space.
 I used to sew on an old pool table with a board on top to keep it level.
-This pool table also houses my fabric stash for projects, my work-in-progress projects and all my notions.
+The pool table also housed my fabric stash for projects, my work-in-progress projects and all my notions.
 It was a cluttered chaotic mess.

 We did away with the pool table and created a work bench out of cube units and melamine table tips which had ample storage underneath so all the fabric can be out of sight.
 I’ve also utilised a peg board on the wall to hang sewing accessories in a neat but accessible way.

 Now that we have a starting point in the house for keeping it decluttered and organised, we can implement systems that make maintaining and cleaning the house a breeze.

 I am a strong believer that my starting point is the key to a quick and efficient housework system that helps busy parents like my husband and I.

 Once the foundation of a decluttered house was laid, we spend minimal time on cleaning And we have lost the feelings of overwhelm.

 If you are feeling overwhelmed and don’t know where to start with decluttering, just remember the distinction between decluttering and minimalism.

 Next, have a plan of where to start.
 You can download my free guide here, with categories of items and how to decide what’s staying.
 I’ve included a FREE downloadable checklist of items to declutter at the bottom of this post, if you need a starting point.

 Once you have your plan, go for your life.
 Enjoy the extra energy you feel as you clean out.

 I also wrote another post about what you can do to continue the momentum of simplifying your life.